 - Drain the water and set the potatoes aside.

-- Blanche the Swiss chard for about 3-4 minutes, then drain.
+- Add the Swiss chard to a pan of boiling water (deep enough to cover the Swiss chard) for about 2-3 minutes, then drain.